Mar 20, 2019

 - Receive a passing score on the state approved content exam.

-- Receive a recommendation by the CAGS Division of Curriculum and Instruction Education Dean for a Principal License to the Colorado Department of Education.
+- Receive a recommendation by the CAGS School of Education Professions Dean for a Principal License to the Colorado Department of Education.

 - Candidates pursuing licensure must have three years of licensed experience in a public or nonpublic elementary or secondary school.